How do I sign up for Housing for the 2020-2021 academic year?

 I’m interested in living in a University Co-op.
 How do I apply?

 First, sign up for Housing (January 25 - February 28) so your information is in our system, and because later in the process you’ll sign your Co-op housing contract online.
 The actual application and selection process for Co-ops is handled individually through each house.
 To apply to a Co-op (or Co-ops), please contact the house(s) in which you have interest – contact information can be found at housing.cornell.edu/cooperatives.
 To learn more about the Co-ops, take part in “Co-op Mosey,” a day of open houses on Sunday, February 3.
 Details will be posted at housing.cornell.edu/cooperatives.

 What happens if I’m not available during my Online Room Selection timeslot?
 You may sign in to the housing portal to choose your room any time after your timeslot, as long as it’s before Room Selection ends Wednesday, March 13, 2019 at 7:00pm.
 Or you may have a friend serve as your proxy to choose your room for you during your timeslot, after which you will have 24 hours to log in to the housing portal to electronically sign your housing contract.

 What is a proxy, and how do I submit a proxy request?

 A proxy is a person who can act in your place during Room Selection, if you are unavailable during your timeslot due to academic reasons.
-To submit a proxy request, you must go to the Housing & Dining Contracts Office (206 Robert Purcell Community Center) to complete an application by 12:00pm noon on Friday, March 8, 2019.
-If approved, you will be given a special web address and password for your proxy to use during your timeslot.
+To submit a proxy request, you must meet with the Undergraduate Housing Coordinator prior to 12:00pm noon on Friday, March 8.
+If approved, you will be given special instructions for your proxy to use durning your timeslot.
 Note that proxies may pull in other students as roommates in their room, but may not block multiple rooms.